gamebooster/mono-assembly-injector/README.md

 Inject assemblies into mono embedded processes like UnityEngine Games

+## Features

+- Does not lock the injected assembly so you can recompile and inject again without closing the target program
+- Simple

-## Usage:
+## Usage

-`mono-assembly-injector.exe -dll my.dll -target hearthstone.exe -namespace MyProg -class Loader -method Load`
+`injector.exe -dll my.dll -target hearthstone.exe -namespace MyProg -class Loader -method Load`

+The unload method should just destroy your callbacks, static objects etc.

+`injector.exe -dll my.dll -target hearthstone.exe -namespace MyProg -class Loader -method Unload`

+Recompile and go again!

+## Licenses
+mono-assembly-injector is licensed under the MIT License.
+Dependencies are under their respective licenses.